callajona/connectFourRobot/OpenCV/ContourApproach/README.md

 *Could find things outside of the board.
 Solution large background that fills the image or crop image to isolate the board.

 ** Exact cutoff points should depend on the focal length (distance from the camera to the board), the angle of the camera and distortion.
 If necessary, make these cutoff points dependent on the focal length [measure the length of the top side of the board edge (largest contour), compare to actual measured length of the board to calculate the focal length].

+*** The size of the contours will change based on distance.
+Colours will change based on lighting conditions.
+Circularity of the slots will change based on camera angle and position.

 ## Useful Links